arcus-azure/arcus.observability/docs/preview/features/telemetry-enrichment.md

 // Output: Some event {version: v0.1.0}
 ```

-Or alternatively, you can choose to register the application version yourself.
+Or alternatively, you can choose to register the application version so you can use it in your application as well.

 ```csharp
 public void ConfigureServivces(IServiceCollection services)